-Pre - or Co-requisites: MCST 1000 - Introduction to Motorcycle Technology
+- Pre-requisites: None - Pre or Co-requisites: MCST 1000 Introduction to Motorcycle Technology

-MCST 1040 Motorcycle Chassis and Suspension
+MCST 1040 Motorcycle Chassis and Suspension Systems (4)

-Systems (4) This course covers the maintenance, adjustment, and repair of motorcycle chassis systems.
+This course covers the maintenance, adjustment, and repair of motorcycle chassis systems.
 Topics include: brakes, front and rear suspensions, and wheels.
 Upon completion the student should be able to diagnose, service, and repair motorcycle chassis and suspension systems.

-Pre - or Co-requisites: MCST 1000 - Introduction to Motorcycle Technology
+- Pre-requisites: None - Pre or Co-requisites: MCST 1000 Introduction to Motorcycle Technology

-MCST 1050 Customer Service and Product
+MCST 1050 Customer Service and Product Awareness (3)

-Awareness (3) The objectives of this course include professional customer interaction/service, current knowledge of manufacturer and after-market products, and knowledge of the repair of motorcycles and utility vehicles.
+The objectives of this course include professional customer interaction/service, current knowledge of manufacturer and after-market products, and knowledge of the repair of motorcycles and utility vehicles.
 The topics covered in this course include commercial catalog systems, computer parts lists, inventory control, and proper selection and use of motorcycle parts and products.
 A motorcycle related business plan will be required.

-Pre- or Co-requisites: MCST 1000 - Introduction to Motorcycle Technology
+- Pre-requisites: None - Pre- or Co-requisites: MCST 1000 Introduction to Motorcycle Technology

-MCST 1110 Motorcycle
+MCST 1110 Motorcycle Maintenance (5)